Lewis White Beck: Extraterrestrial life

+Man as creator

 Beck was also intrigued by the concept of "man as a creator".
 His analysis of the history of philosophy within the Western tradition, traces the dynamic interaction of Kant's idea of the "land of truth", in which man's creativity evolves within the context of his search for knowledge, with the creative idea of an "unknowable beyond", which was first cultivated by philosophers of the ancient world.
 In Beck's view, the Platonic idea of a creative yet hidden ultimate reality now functions as a more dominant paradigm in the form of a nervus probandi within our modern systems of thought and ethical values.
 He notes that three responses to such a paradigm shift have emerged.
 In the first, philosophers deny the existence of such a transcendent "unknowable beyond" by asserting that it is merely the product of human imagination which can be easily dismissed.
 As examples, Beck cites the works of Karl Marx, Friedrich Nietzsche, and various positivistic scholars.
 The second possible response has been adopted by scholars who accept that such a hidden reality exists and that it can be known through either philosophical reasoning, mystical insight or a combination of both.
 As examples, Beck points to the works of both Plato and Georg Hegel.
 Lastly, Beck observes yet a third response incorporates the assertion that such an "unknowable beyond" may exist but that mankind is "indefeasibly" ignorant of it.
 Beck argues that Thomas Acquinas, Blaise Pascal, Søren Kierkegaard, William James and Immanuel Kant all adopt variations on this theme In this view, man is a creator of order only within narrow limits and cannot acquire definitive knowledge of the "unknowable beyond."
 Nevertheless, such a realm is clearly of paramount existential importance.
 Therefore, instead of professing "knowledge" of its existence, mankind is advised to knowingly acknowledge his ignorance and affirm its existence purely as an act of faith.
 Beck himself seems partial to this view when he gently reminds his readers that:

 "It is not my place to tell you whether there is indefeasible ignorance of ultimate reality.
 I am ignorant of whether there is or is not.
 But you should think of these things because there are no things more important, though there are no questions more difficult or less answerable.
 But one's whole life may be changed if one changes his mind about these questions."